-Mind maps: the power of lateral thinking for doctors
+Mind maps—the power of lateral thinking for doctors

 Peter Diamandis is on a mission to make us immortal.

 And he takes that pretty seriously.
-He’s also the founder of Singularity University (an institution based in Silicon Valley, that studies exponentially growing technologies) and of Planetary Resources, (a company designing spacecrafts to enable the detection and mining of asteroids for precious materials).
+He’s also the founder of Singularity University (an institution based in Silicon Valley that studies exponentially growing technologies) and of Planetary Resources (a company designing spacecrafts to enable the detection and mining of asteroids for precious materials).

-The quality of lateral thinking.
+That quality is lateral thinking.

 Lateral thinking—new connections between old ideas

 Creative people need time to just sit around and do nothing.— Austin Kleon